ddd-by-examples/library/README.md

         }
     }
     ```
-- As you could se above, we also try not to use component scan wherever possible.
+- As you could see above, we also try not to use component scan wherever possible.
 Instead we utilize
 `@Configuration` classes where we define module specific beans in the infrastracture layer.
 Those
 configuration classes are explicitly declared in the main application class.